Engin-Boot/get-started/gather-present-fit.md

 # Gather and Present Health-data

-Data about a person's health and fitness comes from various sources:
+Data about a person's health and fitness comes from different sources:

 - Wearables like watches
 - Clinical / lab reports